SRAM Hit the Wall: Why AI Chips Run at 20% Utilization

 SRAM — the on-chip memory that holds instructions and working data for processors — is built around a 6-transistor (6T) bitcell designed in the 1980s for density.
 It has a structural flaw that is now fatal: the access transistor fights with the storage transistor during read and write operations, and process variation at small geometries makes that fight impossible to balance cleanly.
 From 65nm to 5nm, each node delivered 50% to 100% density improvements in SRAM.
 At 2nm and below, that number is less than 15% per node — a cliff, not a curve.
 Synopsys principal product manager for embedded memory IP Daryl Seitzer put it plainly: the SRAM bitcell was invented to be dense, and it has an inherent flaw of conflicting read and write requirements that gets harder to balance at every new process node.

 The timing is brutal.
-A landmark paper from researchers at Google and the University of Illinois — AI and Memory Wall — documents the divergence in no uncertain terms.
+A landmark paper from researchers at Google and the University of Illinois — AI and Memory Wall (arxiv 2403.14123) — documents the divergence in no uncertain terms.
 AI model computing power scaled 3X every two years from 2022 to 2025.
 Memory bandwidth grew 1.6X in the same period.
 Interconnect bandwidth grew 1.4X.
 Over a longer horizon, Nvidia GPU 64-bit FLOPS rose 80X from 2012 to 2022, while bandwidth grew 17X.
 The arithmetic is not complicated: newer AI models have lower arithmetic intensity than the models that came before.
 They need to fetch more data per FLOP.
 LLMs are memory-bandwidth-bound, not compute-bound.
 That is why GPU utilization sits at 20% even when peak FLOPS look fine on paper.

 Intel 18A and TSMC N2 both use gate-all-around (GAA) nanosheet transistor architecture, which gives more flexibility in tuning transistor width than the FinFET designs they replace.
 Both showed SRAM bitcells around 0.021 µm² at ISSCC 2025 — Intel 23% denser than the prior generation, TSMC 12% denser.
 Incremental gains.
 Neither company is pretending otherwise.